Lammas, Grain Harvest, Lughnasad, Laa Lhuanys

 What is Lughnasadh?

-Between Midsummer and the Autumn Equinox lies the magical time of the Harvest Festival.
+Between Midsummer and the Autumn Equinox lies the magical time of one of the first Harvest Festivals.
 For modern pagans this is often called Lammas or Lughnasadh and celebrated in the start of August.
 But!
 There used to be a period of celebration spanning from half july to half august.
 Celebrations have been held by the Germanic, Slavic and Scandinavian people.

 The grain harvest was very closely connected to the local communities and was paired up with a lot of rituals.
 This year's harvest is connected to both last and next years harvest and as it is so closely connected to the food supply it still is of importance in modern times.